SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 such as ``(1, 10)`` in the example above –
 and it will calculate the half-open range length for that tuple.

+..
+TODO: mention that you can pass a tuple as the entire set of arguments, as in var argTuple = (0, "one", '2'); x.foo:bar:bas:(argTuple)

 .. _Functions_TuplesAsReturnValues:

 Tuples as Return Values